Hampstead Cemetery: Architecture

 The eastern part of the cemetery houses the so-called Bianchi Monument, a large triangular grave for the Gall family, executed in the finest Art Deco style by the Trieste-born sculptor Romeo Rathmann in 1937.
 The most prominent feature of the grave – a stylised sculpture of a female angel raising her hands to heaven – has become famous in its own right, and often adorns the covers of local guidebooks.

 Similarly, the tomb of James Wilson ('Wilson Pasha'), Chief Engineer to the Egyptian Government (1875-1901), executed in red marble and also found in the eastern section, has a striking Egyptian look to it.

 The monument built by the sculptor Sir William Goscombe John to his wife Marthe (d.
 1923) was stolen from the cemetery in 2001 but later returned after being spotted at an auction a few months later.
 It was then moved to East Finchley Cemetery but was once more stolen from a storage area in autumn 2006.
 It has not been recovered.

 Inscriptions

 The cemetery contains more than one grave with humorous or bizarre inscriptions.
-On the main avenue of the eastern section can be seen the grave of John Kensit (died 1902), a religious protestor who was "struck down by the missile of an assassin in Birkenhead", actually a chisel thrown by a member of a crowd he was preaching to (the man was charged with manslaughter but later acquitted).
+On the main avenue of the eastern section can be seen the grave of John Kensit (died 1902), a religious protester who was "struck down by the missile of an assassin in Birkenhead", actually a chisel thrown by a member of a crowd he was preaching to (the man was charged with manslaughter but later acquitted).

 The following epitaph is carved on the tomb of Charles Cowper Ross, "a man of the theatre":

 What will be said,When I am dead,Of what I used to do?They liked my smile?I failed with style?Or, more than likely, "Who?"